AnDeLu666/cross_sockets/README.md

 connect to my project for leaving all deal with sockets to above code.

 <h2>Installation</h2>
-Clone it or download and start make
+Clone it or download and start make or make win
+To clean all type "make clean"

+gcc and mingw must be installed!!!